446th Reserve Citizen Airman, husband make house calls to flatten the curve

-JOINT BASE LEWIS-MCCHORD, Wash. - Air Force Reservist Staff Sgt.
-Geri Poston, a 446th Force Support Squadron services sustainment technician, fights COVID-19 with house calls to flatten the curve with her husband, Joseph, April 27 in the Tri-Cities in Washington.
-Founded in September 2018, Poston and her Army medic-trained husband formed their company, Remedy Urgent Mobile Medicine.
-(Courtesy photo)
+Staff Sgt.
+Geri Poston, a 446th Force Support Squadron services sustainment technician, fights COVID-19 with house calls to flatten the curve.

+Founded in September 2018, Poston and her Army medic-trained husband, Joseph, formed their company, Remedy Urgent Mobile Medicine.

+“We both really saw a need to improve the quality of healthcare for patients,” Poston said.
+“Oftentimes, parents need to take all their kids in to an urgent care because they don’t have someone to provide child care while they run their sick child in to be seen.”

 |Date Taken: